Kilkeel: History

-Kilkeel takes its name from the old church overlooking the town, it being the anglicised version of the Gaelic 'Cill Chaoil' meaning "church of the narrow place".
-The name may be drawn from the church's location on a narrow site between the Aughrim and Kilkeel rivers.
-The church was built in 1388 and dedicated to "St Colman Del Mourne".
+Kilkeel takes its name from the old church overlooking the town, it being the anglicised version of the Irish Cill Chaoil meaning "church of the narrow".
+The name may refer to the church itself or perhaps the church's location on a narrow site between the Aughrim and Kilkeel rivers.
+The church was built in 1388 and dedicated to Saint Colman of Mourne.
 It was thought to be the principal church in a group which included Kilmegan and Kilcoo despite the fact that Kilkeel was very sparsely populated in the Middle Ages.
 There are references to Kilkeel as a Christian settlement as far back as the 11th century.
+The church was rebuilt in the 1600s, and was later used as a school in the 19th century, before being abandoned.

 The cemetery attached to the church was used for burials until 1916.
 The last burials at the cemetery were victims of a collision between two steamers, the Retriever and the SS Connemara, in Carlingford Lough.

-The Mary Joseph (N55) is now in the Ulster Folk and Transport Museum at Cultra.

-A local history group, set up in the 1980s and covering both the town of Kilkeel and the Mourne region, has produced a set of seven periodicals called The 12 Miles of Mourne.
-A book on Hanna's Close, a clachan of houses in Aughnahoory townland one mile outside of Kilkeel, that covers the history of the region up to 1798, was self-published in 2008.
+The town is split by the Aughrim river.
+The northern part falls into the Kilkeel townland, while the southern part falls into Magheramurphy.

+Kilkeel grew slowly from a small village to a town by the late 1700s.
+The earliest recorded dates are a kerbstone inscribed 1772, and a second story arch window in Newry St inscribed 1790, while the map alongside from 1777 shows that Kilkeel's current layout of 5 main streets was already established.

+The population of Kilkeel peaked at about 15,000 at the time of the great famine, after which it fell to about 11,000, with about 1,000 people in Kilkeel town.